 Ensuring a fair market value when listing your home is imperative.
-If someone is paying cash for house that fits their criteria, you should consider lowering the price.
+If someone is paying cash for house that fits their criteria, you should consider lowering the price or investing in plumbing upgrades.
 You can work with a knowledgeable real estate agent to make sure you have the right listing price and everything else is in order.

 - The Science Behind Carpet Steam Cleaning and Why It Works - December 1, 2023